ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/FlashIAP.md

 ### Flash IAP example

-For an example that uses the `FlashIAP` driver, please see the [bootloader example](https://github.com/ARMmbed/mbed-os-example-bootloader).
+For an example that uses the `FlashIAP` driver, please see the <a href="https://github.com/ARMmbed/mbed-os-example-bootloader" target="_blank">bootloader example</a>.